projectcalico/app-policy/README.md

     wget https://www.projectcalico.org/builds/calicoctl
     chmod +x calicoctl

+Since we are using the Kubernetes API server as the Calico datastore in this demo (KDD mode), we need to configure calicoctl to use that datastore as well.
+This can be done by setting the following environment variables

+    export CALICO_DATASTORE_TYPE=kubernetes CALICO_KUBECONFIG=<your kube config file>

 The policy uses alpha features of Calico behind a feature flag.
 Enable these features.

     export ALPHA_FEATURES=serviceaccounts,httprules